| linux version BSD down there cp - copy files and directories

 unless

-If the destination file does not exist, the mode of the source file is
+The mode of the destination file (if it does not exist) is the mode of the source modified by the umask

 If the source file has its set user ID bit on, that bit is removed unless